alphagov/govuk-content-metadata/README.md

 Named Entity Recognition (NER) is an Natural Language Processing (NLP) technique, a type of multi-class supervised machine-learning method that identifies and sorts 'entities', real-world things like people, organisations or events, from text.

 The Named Entity Schema is the set of all entity types (i.e., categories) that the NER model is trained to extract, together with their definitions and annotation instructions.
 For GovNER, we built as much as possible on [schema.org](https://schema.org/).
-Using an agile approach, delivery was broken down into 3 phases (i.e., sets) of entity types, for which we fine-tuned separate NER models.
+Using an agile approach, delivery was broken down into 3 phases, corresponding to three sets of entity types, for which we fine-tuned separate NER models.
 We have so far completed 2 phases.
 Predictions from these models were combined at inference stage.

 #### Phase-1 entities